December marked the fourth month of operations for Apes in Space, my online store that sells space posters.

-I also added the Beeketing sales pop, which displays a little notification about “real-time” orders.
+I also added the Beeketing sales pop (not available in the app store anymore), which displays a little notification about “real-time” orders.

 The reason I’ve added it is to make it obvious that I also sell products.
 Especially to people that are in the blog section of the site, they might never realize that I also sell posters.
 So even if they don’t buy, I want to plant a little seed in their heads that if they’re ever looking for cool posters, I’m right here.